ankostis/polyvers/README.rst

         __version__ = polyvers.version('baseproj')
         ...

-4. We can now run use the ``polyvers`` command to inspect & set versions for all
+4. We can now use the ``polyvers`` command to inspect & set the same version to all
    sub-projects:

    .. code-block:: console